abimaelhernandez/dreamstore-getting-started/README.md

 ## Pages
 For rendering a page, VTEX IO needs meta info on how to properly render it.
 This meta info is found in `/pages/pages.json`.
 This file defines the routing resolution policy between extension points and *React* components.

 Extension points are literally points of extensions where *React* components can be attached to.
-For example, to attach the **ListProducts** component to the extension point defined on the product page of dreamstore, add the following code to `pages.json`
+For example, to attach the **ListProducts** component to the extension point defined on the product page of Dreamstore, add the following code to `pages.json`
 ```json
 "store/product/sections/9": {
   "component": "ListProducts"
 }
 ```

-This code makes the extension point `store/product/sections/9` routes to the react component **ListProducts**.
+This code makes the extension point `store/product/sections/9` routes to the **React** component **ListProducts**.

-Relink the app and click in a product.
+Relink the app with `$ vtex link` and click in a product.
 You should be redirected to the product page. **ListProducts** component should be rendered bellow the `SKU` selector.

 > **NOTE** Extension points are sorted before being rendered, so changing 9 to 0 should make it change order with the `SKU` selector.

-> **NOTE\*** You can check all extension poins available in dreamstore [pages](https://github.com/vtex-apps/dreamstore/blob/master/pages/pages.json)
+> **NOTE\*** You can check all extension poins available in Dreamstore [pages](https://github.com/vtex-apps/Dreamstore/blob/master/pages/pages.json)

 ## React Component
 The code for the react extension can be found at `/react/ListProduct.js`.
 It contains the declaration of an ordinary react component.
 Also, it includes one of the best features VTEX Render provides, an automatic settings schema modifier for in-app setup.
 In our example this settings schema can be found at